heraldapp/datadriventeam.org/content/_index.md

 - Every product team has a vision of what problem they are solving and how they are going to go about it.
 If forced to ask, most team can come up with a long roadmap.
 Without taking a data-driven approach, teams may become susceptible to gut feelings and/or selectively listening to customers whose feedback align with that vision.

-It is important to stamp about the aforementioned biases, otherwise, the merits of talking to customers can easily washed away, and may even lead your team down the wrong path.
-In this guide, based on our learnings from customer-oriented companies like Brex, Notion, Gem, and Tandem, we provide a solution that allows your team to take a data-driven approach to user feedback.
+It is important to stamp about the aforementioned biases, otherwise, the merits of talking to customers can easily be washed away, and may even lead your team down the wrong path.
+In this guide, we propose an end-to-end solution that allows your team to take a data-driven approach to user feedback based on our learnings from customer-oriented companies like Brex, Notion, Gem, and Tandem.

 {{< hint info >}}
 :point_right: Let us know if you have ideas to improve this guide — we are only an email away